toddrgarner/todd-garner-portfolio/README.md

 # Todd Garner's Portfolio

 ## My Story
 My name is Todd Garner.
-I've been in banking for for over 20 years in sales and real estate.
-I decided to become a fullstack software engineer after being laid off from my previous employeer.
-After several months of research, I realized there was a need for more coding engineers.
-I spend many hours daily in the studio editing so I knew this would be a great transition into this field.
+I've been in the banking industry for for over 20 years.
+I decided to become a fullstack software engineer after being laid off from my previous employer.
+After developing a growing interest, I decided to take the UCLA bootcamp program to further my knowledge web develpoment.
+I spend many hours daily in the studio editing, so I knew this would be a great transition into this field.

 As a beginning web developer, I want to learn how to develop a codebase that would allows the user to navigate the site for search engines with efficiency and ease.
 I've included a project I completed from a project at bootcamp with more definitely to come in the future.